Twins' search for young genius appears to have landed one in Derek Falvey

 Falvey was a 33-year-old member of the Cleveland front office.
 He might have been known to Paul Hoynes of the Cleveland Plain Dealer, but us ball writers out here on the prairie were stupefied.

 His competitive background in baseball was as a seldom-used pitcher at Trinity College in Hartford, Conn.
-His main credibility seemed to be that Cleveland manager Terry Francona allowed Falvey to talk pitching with him.
+His main credibility seemed to come from Cleveland manager Terry Francona allowing Falvey to talk pitching with him.

 Falvey was hired in early October 2016 and stayed with Cleveland through the heartbreaking Game 7 loss to the Cubs in the World Series.
 He hired Thad Levine from Texas as his GM during this time.